 Danielle Brook is an experienced therapist specialising in autism.
 She gained specialist Post-graduate studies at Sheffield Hallam University in Autism Spectrum Conditions; Sensory Integration Therapy through Cardiff University and gained diagnostic qualifications with The Institute of Child and Adolescent Mental Health and The Autism Treatment Trust.
 Additionally, Danielle holds diplomas in Psychotherapy and Animal-Assisted Therapy and was awarded the Laing and Buisson Independent Specialist Care Awards for Services to Autism.

 Alexandra Furzer is an experienced canine behaviourist and trainer with an background in children’s early years development and play therapy.
-She is a qualified Animal-Assisted therapy practitioner specialising in autism and special needs.
+She is a qualified Animal-Assisted therapy practitioner specialising in autism and special needs and holds a diploma in Assistance Dog training.

 Amanda Robinson is a qualified Animal-Assisted therapy practitioner and experienced trainer specialising in assistance dog training.
 She is also a Mum of a son on the spectrum and has an autism support dog as part of their family.
 Amanda provides a unique perspective of an expert by experience of how life changing these dogs can be for children and families with autism.